Publish Date: 04/19/2022

 Donald Driver was one of the finest slot receivers in NFL history.
 Driver is the Packers’ all-time receiving leader in yards and receptions and is the only player in Packers history to record seven 1,000 yard receiving seasons.
 A top performer his entire career, Driver has been a four-time Pro Bowl selection (2002, 2006, 2007, and 2011).
 In 2010 Donald and the Green Bay Packers defeated the Pittsburgh Steelers in Super Bowl XLV giving Donald his first Super Bowl ring.

 Smith’s best career game came against arguably one of the best defenses in NFL history, when he posted 15 receptions, 291 receiving yards (fifth in NFL history) and three touchdowns, against the eventual Super Bowl champion the Baltimore Ravens.
 Smith finished his career seventh in NFL history with 862 catches and 11th in league history with 12,287 yards.
 He had 67 career touchdown catches with the Jaguars.
 Smith had been voted to the Pro Bowl five straight times from 1997 to 2001.
-Smith is also the Jacksonville Jaguars all-time leading receiver, having led the team in receiving every season from 1996-2005.
+Smith is also the Jacksonville Jaguars all-time leading receiver, having led the team in receiving every season from 1996-to 2005.
 He set team records with 116 receptions (also led the league) and 1,636 yards in 1999, both career-highs.
 His career-high in touchdowns was eight, achieved in 1998, 2000 and 2001.
-Through in the fact that Smith probably retired too early and it is hard telling what his numbers could have been.
+Through the fact that Smith probably retired too early and it is hard telling what his numbers could have been.
+Check out the top new sportsbooks!

 What has always hampered Taylor regarding getting into the HOF was his total stats; 410 receptions for 7306 yards.
 Several people in that era passed him regarding stats.
 But 7306 yards underscores the fact he was a deep threat, coming in with 17.8 yards a catch.
 I believe he was every bit as good as Hall of Fame receivers Lance Alworth and Don Maynard as the best AFL receivers.